 How often should I review SEO KPIs?

-What is the most important SEO KPI?
+What is the most important SEO KPI for contractors?

 How do I tie SEO KPIs to revenue?